 This guide includes critical considerations for teaching online and setting up your Moodle course for student success.
-It has been informed by direct feedback from our students this summer/fall as well as good teaching practices, both overall and for teaching online.
+It has been informed by direct feedback from our students as well as good teaching practices, both overall and for teaching online.
 Start by reading about netiquette in this online guide.

 Toolkit for Designing, Planning and Building Online Courses

 - Checklist for Designing, Planning, and Building Online Courses

 - Course Planning Worksheet - click to make a personal copy

 - Better Practices Guide to Moodle - you are here!

 - Common Elements Moodle Course

 Use of Moodle